azikus/HelloWorld/README.md

 # Usage
 In order to send a message to the whole world, you must log in with the appropriate account.
-Username: LordVoldemort
+* Username: LordVoldemort
-Password: AvadaKedavra123
+* Password: AvadaKedavra123

-Important: Application DEV and PROD enviroment are not working on Friday from 00;00 - 01;00 GMT due to the server maintenance.
+Important: Application DEV and PROD enviroment are <strong>NOT WORKING</strong> on Friday from 00;00 - 01;00 GMT due to the server maintenance.

 # Architecture
 The Hello World project is implemented using the Model-View-Controller (MVC) architecture pattern.